neerajk555/SQL-Training-exercise/module-01-intro/01-Quick-Warm-Ups.md

 # Module 1: Quick Warm-Ups (MySQL)

 Each warm-up includes a tiny dataset, a focused task, expected output, and a solution.
-Time per exercise: 5–10 minutes.

 ##  Before You Start